Onix-Systems/onix-flutter-project-generator/docs/how_to/HOW_TO_CREATE_PROJECT.md

 **Each section** of this document **represents a single step** in the application.

-**Before create a new project make sure**:
+**Before create a new project make sure that**
-* Flutter SDK and Dart are installed and visible in the terminal.
+Flutter SDK and Dart are installed and visible in the terminal.

 **Don’t like read too much**?
 Okay, **check the [video instruction](todo)** then.